Enoch Wu

 Enoch Wu (吳怡農 (Wú Yínóng); born 31 December 1980) is a Taiwanese politician, businessman, and former investment banker.
 Wu is the founder of Forward Alliance, a Taiwanese NGO focusing on national security.

 After graduating from Yale University, Wu became an executive director at Goldman Sachs.
 In 2013, he left the finance industry to pursue public service in Taiwan.
-He served in the Taiwanese Army's Special Forces Command from 2014 to 2015.
+He served in the special forces of the Republic of China Army from 2014 to 2015.
 Following his national service, Wu joined Premier Lin Chuan's office to lead an interagency task force on Taiwan's security policies and served on the staff of Taiwan's National Security Council.

-Wu ran for a legislative seat in Taipei's 3rd District in the 2020 general election, narrowly losing to the Kuomintang (KMT) incumbent Wayne Chiang.
+Wu ran for a legislative seat in Taipei's 3rd District in the 2020 general election, narrowly losing to the Kuomintang (KMT) incumbent Chiang Wan-an.
 From February 2021 to June 2022, he served as the Democratic Progressive Party (DPP)'s Taipei Chapter Chair.

 Early life and education

 Wu was born on December 31, 1980, in Chicago, Illinois, to Lin Huei-ying (林惠英) and Wu Nai-teh.
 His parents met as university students.
 At the time of his birth, his father, Nai-teh, was pursuing a Ph.D. in political science at the University of Chicago.
 Wu's father was a political scientist at Academia Sinica, where he studied political identity and transitional justice.
 His mother, Huei-ying, had a career in advertising and now dedicates her time to an educational nonprofit.

-He returned to Taiwan at age 6 after his father completed his doctorate, then attended elementary school and middle school in Taipei.
+Wu returned to Taiwan at age 6 after his father completed his doctorate, then attended elementary school and middle school in Taipei.
 In 1995, Wu moved to the United States for high school.
 He was a student at high schools in Illinois and Michigan before moving to New Hampshire, where he graduated from Phillips Exeter Academy.

 After high school, Wu attended Yale University, where he graduated with a Bachelor of Arts (B.A.) in economics in 2003.
 As an undergraduate at Yale College, he co-founded the Yale chapter of America Counts, a U.S. Department of Education initiative, and won the college's Seton Elm-Ivy Award for outstanding public service in 2002.